James-VT/MS4_White_Whale_Fundraising/testing.md

 # Testing

-Here I will document the testing processes and bugs I encountered during the production of this project
+Here I will document the testing processes and bugs I encountered during the production of this project.

 # Feature testing